SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Method

+Interpolation of graphs gives no guarantee that it will yield valid molecules.
+Many generative frameworks produce very large sets of candidate molecules and subsequently filter or rank them based on synthesizability, stability, or task-specific criteria~\citep{gao2024generative,xu2022geodiff}.
+While not theoretically guaranteed, these assumptions have consistently been adopted in generative chemistry pipelines.

 To verify that the augmented graphs correspond to real chemical compounds, we convert each generated graph back into a SMILES string and validate its chemical consistency with RDKit.
-Each node’s feature vector is decoded into an atom specification (atomic number, charge, chirality, hybridization, aromaticity), falling back to reasonable defaults when attributes are missing.
-Bonds are reconstructed from edge attributes, including type, stereochemistry, and conjugation, while avoiding duplicates to maintain a valid simple graph.
+Each node’s feature vector is translated back into an atom description by mapping the numerical features to basic chemical properties: the atom type (e.g., carbon, oxygen), its charge, chirality, hybridization state, and whether it is aromatic.
+We do not consider radical molecules.
+Bonds are reconstructed from edge attributes, including type, stereochemistry, and conjugation, while avoiding duplicates to maintain a simple chemical graph.

 The resulting editable molecule is then sanitized with RDKit to enforce valence rules, aromaticity perception, and proper connectivity.
-If strict sanitization fails, a relaxed mode attempts to correct hydrogen counts and minor inconsistencies.
 Finally, the molecule is converted to a canonical SMILES string; graphs that cannot be sanitized are marked invalid.
-The \emph{validity} metric (Table~\ref{tab:validity-uniq-novelty}) is defined as the fraction of generated graphs successfully converted to valid SMILES, ensuring that augmented samples are chemically meaningful rather than arbitrary graph structures.